Networking and socialising

 Participate in networking events

-Networking events, seminars and workshops are excellent opportunities to widen your connections, so keep an eye out for any invitations and announcements from your institution’s student career centre.
-First encounters are normally awkward and embarrassing but with continuous participation, speaking with strangers will, in time, become easy and natural.
+Networking events, seminars and workshops are excellent opportunities to widen your connections, so keep an eye out for any invitations and announcements from your university’s student career centre.
+First encounters are normally awkward, but with continuous participation, speaking with new people will, in time, become easy and natural.
+You can also volunteer for various causes to meet and interact with more people and increase your circle of contacts.

 Professional functions are also great places to find influential people who you can interact with.
-Remember, it is not every day you get the opportunity to connect with experts and leaders in your field of study.
-Although it’s quite difficult to be acquainted with everyone, there’s always a chance to network afterwards, which brings us to our next tip...
+Such events also give you an opportunity to connect with experts and leaders in your field of study.
+If you are not able to get acquainted with all, collect cards and network later.

 Take advantage of social media